khoaisohd/saifon/docs/advanced/asset-management.md

 ```
 We have different dynamic routes for `hotel-search-form` and `hotel-search-form-check-in`

-We want to include `hotel-search-form-check-in` inside `hotel-search-form`

-So that can rendering `check-in` without loading `containers/HotelSearchForm/CheckInPicker` assets
+Inside `hotel-search-form`, how do we navigate to `check-in` in without loading `containers/HotelSearchForm/CheckInPicker` assets?
 ```

 Webpack will include `containers/HotelSearchForm/CheckInPicker`